Skip to Content

 These people are living off the grid!

-To help inspire you a bit, we’ve decided to show you some of our favorite stories of people who decided to leave their old lives behind and move off grid.
+Sometimes what you really need is some inspiration.
+Here are some of our favorite stories of people who decided to leave their old lives behind and move off grid.
 They built their own homes, set up their own power and waste systems, and most grow their own food.

 California Earthship – This couple built their beautiful 500-square-foot Earthship home for less than $10k.
 They knew nothing about construction before undertaking this project.
 They had a goal and learned along the way how to make it happen.